Cross-site scripting adversarial attacks based on deep reinforcement learning: Evaluation and extension study: Results

 It is important to notice that the attack described in the reference work remains effective and poses a risk.
 However, in the original setup the preprocessing step makes the attack successful for any detection model.
 Any attack that trivially introduces OOV tokens is effective by construction in such setup.
 However, a defender aware of the OOV token issue would implement an additional layer of protection to discard payloads with an unusually high number of OOV tokens, rendering the attack ineffective, which complicates the assessment of the attack's true effectiveness against a wide range of detectors and raise questions about the vulnerabilities of commercial systems like XSSChop or SafeDog to such attacks, because all these detection systems might be in principle unaware of the OOV token problem.

-\subsection{RQ4 (Extension Study)}
+\subsection{RQ3 (Extension Study)}

-In this RQ, the training process for adversarial agents closely mirrors that used in RQ1 (Section~\ref{sec:rq1}), with a key difference: the Oracle is integrated to calculate a new reward function.
+In this RQ, the training process for adversarial agents closely mirrors that used in the replication study (Section~\ref{sec:rq1}), with a key difference: the Oracle is integrated to calculate a new reward function.
 The new reward is set to $-2$ if the mutated payload, after preprocessing, is no longer recognized by the Oracle as an XSS attack.
 Otherwise, the reward is the same proposed in the reference work.
 Table~\ref{tab:rq4} reports the average escape rates achieved by the adversarial agent.
-Despite being very high, these rates are slightly lower than those obtained in RQ1 (see Table~\ref{tab:rq1}).
+Despite being very high, these rates are slightly lower than those obtained in the replication study (see Table~\ref{tab:rq1}).

 The second and third columns of Table~\ref{tab:rq4-rr} report the average ruin rates ($RR$) and out-of-vocabulary (OOV) rates ($OR$) across the ten adversarial agents for each detection model.
 The low values of $RR$ and $OR$ indicate that the integration of the Oracle in the training process effectively mitigates TH3.
 These results demonstrate that it is feasible to train adversarial agents capable of attacking XSS detection models as proposed in the reference work, without introducing any threats to validity related to preprocessing.
 In the new setup, the adversarial agent learns to produce payloads that include mostly valid tokens, while being still able to circumvent the detection capabilities of the considered detectors.